-The current biological escapement goal range of 70,000–150,000 sockeye salmon (Eggers et al. 2008, 2010) was established in 2009.
-Following a comprehensive review of historical stock assessment data (Bednarski et al. 2017), the escapement goal analysis was last updated in 2018 by Miller and Heinl (2018; brood years 1976−2012; calendar years 1976–2016).
-With the accumulation of more brood year returns (brood years 2013−2018), the escapement goal was recently reviewed using a similar methodology to Miller and Heinl (2018); an age-structured state-space spawner-recruit model was fit data on abundance, harvest, age composition, and coefficients of variation to examine the effect of autocorrelation on recruits, to account for multiple overlapping methods of escapement enumeration and missing data (age composition was considered unknown in the model for years 1996–1998 when the weir was not operated; Figure 1 and Figure 2).
-DIDSON escapement counts were treated as the ‘true’ counts and the weir counts and mark–recapture estimates of escapement were treated as indices of escapement in the state-space models.
-Despite the addition of six years of data (Figure 3), the resulting parameter estimates were very similar to those estimated Miller and Heinl (2018).
-As a result, the current biological escapement goal of 70,000–150,000 sockeye salmon, counted with the DIDSON system at the Chilkat Lake weir site, remains unchanged.
+The current biological escapement goal range of 70,000–150,000 sockeye salmon was established in 2009, based on a stock-recruit analysis by Eggers et al. (2008, 2010).
+Following a comprehensive review of historical stock assessment data (Bednarski et al. 2017), Miller and Heinl (2018) updated the escapement goal analysis using age-structured state-space stock-recruit models to better account for multiple overlapping methods of escapement enumeration and missing data (brood years 1976−2012; calendar years 1976–2016).
+Model results were similar to those of Eggers et al. (2010), and the escapement goal review committee recommended maintaining the biological escapement goal range of 70,000–150,000 sockeye salmon (Heinl et al. 2017).

-Based on the 2023 analysis with the updated brood year data (brood years 1976−2018), the posterior median of escapement leading to maximum sustained yield from the output of the state-space model was 96,300 spawners (95% credible interval 65,600–260,900 spawners; Table 1).
+For this review, methods used by Miller and Heinl (2018) were updated to include brood years 2013−2018).
+An age-structured state-space spawner-recruit model was fit to data on abundance, harvest, age composition, and coefficients of variation to examine the effect of autocorrelation on recruits, to account for multiple overlapping methods of escapement enumeration and missing data (age composition was considered unknown in the model for years 1996–1998 when the weir was not operated; Figures 1 and 2).
+DIDSON escapement counts were treated as the “true” counts and the weir counts and mark–recapture estimates of escapement were treated as indices of escapement in the state-space model.
+Despite the addition of six years of data (Figure 3), the resulting parameter estimates were very similar to those estimated by Miller and Heinl (2018).
+The posterior median escapement leading to maximum sustained yield from the model output is estimated to be 96,300 spawners (95% credible interval 65,600–260,900 spawners; Table 1).
 The probability of achieving 90% of maximum sustained yield (MSY) at the upper and lower bounds of the current escapement goal is estimated to be 65% and 31%, respectively (Figure 4), and an average 64% over the entire escapement goal range.
 Yield would be maximized at escapements near SMSY (near 84% probability of achieving 90% of MSY; Figure 4).
 These probabilities improve substantially with respect to achieving 80% of MSY.
+Uncertainty regarding the effects that unknown subsistence and commercial purse seine harvests might have on the spawner-recruit analysis, uncertainty regarding the true spawner-recruit relationship and estimated production parameters, and higher estimated probabilities of reducing yield to less than 90% of MSY at escapements below 70,000 fish suggests that a precautionary approach to the lower bound of the escapement goal is warranted.
 The escapement goal review committee recommended maintaining the current biological escapement goal of 70,000–150,000 fish counted with the DIDSON system at the Chilkat Lake weir site.

 References

 Bednarski, J. A., M. M. Sogge, S. E. Miller, and S. C. Heinl.
 2017.
 A comprehensive review of Chilkat Lake and River sockeye salmon stock assessment studies.
-Alaska Department of Fish and Game, Fishery Manuscript Series No. 17-06, Anchorage.
+Alaska Department of Fish and Game, Fishery Manuscript No. 17-06, Anchorage.

 Eggers, D. M., J. H. Clark, R. L. Bachman, and S. C. Heinl.
 2008.
 Sockeye salmon stock status and escapement goals in Southeast Alaska.
 Alaska Department of Fish and Game, Special Publication No. 08-17, Anchorage.